lensapp/lens/docs/extensions/get-started/anatomy.md

 ├── webpack.config.js    // Webpack configuration
 ```

-Extension directory contains extension's entry files and few configuration files.
-Let's focus on `package.json`, `main.ts` and `renderer.tsx` which are essential to understanding the `Hello World` extension.
+The extension directory contains the extension's entry files and a few configuration files.
+Three files: `package.json`, `main.ts` and `renderer.tsx` are essential to understanding the Hello World sample extension.
+We'll look at those first.

 ### Extension Manifest

-Each Lens extension must have `package.json`.
-The `package.json` contains a mix of Node.js fields such as scripts and dependencies and Lens specific fields such as `publisher` and `contributes`.
-Here are some most important fields:
+Each Lens extension must have a `package.json` file.
+It contains a mix of Node.js fields, including scripts and dependencies, and Lens-specific fields such as `publisher` and `contributes`.
+Some of the most-important fields include:

 - `name` and `publisher`: Lens uses `@<publisher>/<name>` as a unique ID for the extension.
 For example, the Hello World sample has the ID `@lensapp-samples/helloworld-sample`.
-Lens uses the ID to uniquely identify your extension
+Lens uses this ID to uniquely identify your extension.
-- `main`: The extension's entry point run in `main` process.
+- `main`: the extension's entry point run in `main` process.
-- `renderer`: The extension's entry point run in `renderer` process.
+- `renderer`: the extension's entry point run in `renderer` process.
-- `engines.lens`: This specifies the minimum version of Lens API that the extension depends on.
+- `engines.lens`: the minimum version of Lens API that the extension depends upon.

 ``` javascript
 {